How to Plan a Trip to Rakahanga

 Getting Around Rakahanga

 There are crushed coral roads on the main island of Rakahanga, but a vehicle won’t be necessary to get around the village.
-The island is easy to walk around.
-Your host can organise a boat to explore the lagoon and other “motu” (islands).
+The island is easily walkable.
+Your host can organise a boat to explore the lagoon and other motu (islands).

 Find out more about how visitors typically travel around the Northern Cook Islands with our Northern Cook Islands Transport Guide: 9 Ways to Get to (& Around) the Northern Group.

 There is no formal accommodation for tourists visiting Rakahanga.
-Your stay in Nivano will be with a host family as a homestay.
-Accommodation can only be organised through Rakahanga Island Administration, whose most recent contact details are best obtained through Cook Islands Tourism.
+Your stay in Nivano will be with a host family through a homestay arrangement.
+Accommodation can only be organised through the Rakahanga Island Administration, whose most recent contact details are best obtained through Cook Islands Tourism.

 Visiting Rakahanga is experiencing a slice of life in a small community on an isolated island.
 Needless to say, there are no organised tours or lagoon cruises.
 Anything that you do on Rakahanga will be arranged by your host family or whoever you’re savvy enough to get talking to.
 Just mingle with the community and see what adventure you get up to.

-1. Experience island living and learn about breadfruit and copra farming and rito crafting
+- Experience island living and learn about breadfruit and copra farming, and rito crafting

 1. Experience Island Living

-Rakahanga has a strong sense of community, friendliness and interesting local industry, whether it’s farming breadfruit, copra or “puraka” or crafting “rito” (bleached pandanus leaf) hats that are exported to Rarotonga.
+Rakahanga has a strong sense of community, friendliness, and an interesting local industry, whether it’s farming breadfruit, copra, or puraka, or crafting rito (bleached pandanus leaf) hats that are exported to Rarotonga.
 Meet the locals and learn more about their lives on this remote island.

 2. Cruise the Lagoon